CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 # Insane HR system

-This project is aimed to give company a fantastic solution of project and task management.
-Employee and project manager could see there current tasks and project, and manage there tasks and projects.
-Department head could over look every member's work in his department.
+This project is aimed to give company a fantastic solution of employee, project and task management.
+Employee and project manager are able to see their current tasks and projects, and manage their tasks and projects.
+Department head can check every member's work in his department.

+# System Setup

+In order to make sure our program and tests works, please go to preference -> Build, Execution, Deployment -> Build Tools -> Gradle
+Then change the BUILD AND RUN USING to ***IntelliJ IDEA***, and RUN TESTS USING to ***Gradle(Default)***.

 # How to use our software